raspberrypilearning/led-firefly/en/step_4.md

 --- /task ---

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
-An <span style="color: #0faeb0">embedded device</span> often contains a microcontroller and is designed for a specific task.
+<span style="color: #0faeb0">Embedded devices</span> often contain a microcontroller and are designed for a specific task.
 You might have used one in a games controller, microwave oven, mood light, electronic game or toy, pedometer, voice-controlled home assistant, medical device, or electronic calculator.
 Can you think of embedded devices that you use?</p>

 --- task ---